BitcoinDesign/Guide/projects.md

         link: https://t.me/zeusLN

   - name: Bolt.fun
-    description: Learn about the Lightning Network, post your apps on the market, and join our hackathons.
+    description: Learn about the lightning network, post your apps on the market, and join our hackathons.
     image:
       url: /assets/images/contribute/bolt-fun.png
       width: 75